retaildevcrews/address-sanitization-service/README.md

 # Address Sanitization Service

-This repository contains a **FastAPI** application that sanitizes addresses using the [Azure Maps Search API](https://learn.microsoft.com/en-us/rest/api/maps/search/get-search-address?view=rest-maps-1.0&tabs=HTTP).
-The service accepts an address query, country code, and strategy (currently only `azure` is supported), then returns structured address data with confidence scores and metadata.
+This repository contains a FastAPI application that sanitizes addresses using several providers, including Azure Maps API, MapBox, and Nominatim (OpenStreetMap).
+The service accepts an address query, country code, and strategy (currently supporting azure, mapbox, and nominatim), then returns structured address data with confidence scores and metadata.

 ---